joshmarinacci/webxr-workshops/README.md

   * learn how physics affects a scene
   * explore how different gravity, friction, and bounciness affect the scene
   * build a simple ping pong game with collision tracking for scores

+## Coming soon

+* Animation and Particle effects
+* Working with complex 3D models
+* Events and input management
+* making custom geometry with code